gianni-rosato/svt-av1-psy/Docs/Appendix-CDEF.md

 de-ringing filter from the Daala codec (Mozilla) and the Constrained Low Pass Filter (CLPF) from the Thor codec (Cisco).

-Filtering is applied on an 8x8 block level, which is a large enough block size to reliably detect edges, but small enough block size to accurately detect edge directions.
+Filtering is applied on an 8x8 block level.
+8x8 blocks have enough pixels that an edge can be accurately detected, which would not be possible for 4x4 blocks.
+However, 8x8 blocks don't have so many pixels that the detected edge will have more than one direction, which would be much more likely to occur for an edge present in a 16x16 block.
 Filtering is applied to both luma and chroma samples.
 For a given block, the algorithm consists of the two main steps outlined below:

 1. Identify the direction **d** of the block (i.e. direction of edges).
-Eight directions {0,…,7} could be identified.
+One of eight possible directions {0,…,7} can be utilized to identify the direction of the block.

 2. Filtering
     * Apply a nonlinear filter along the edge in the identified direction.
 Filter taps are aligned in the direction of the block.
 The main goal is to address ringing artifacts.

     * Filter mildly along a 45 degree direction from the edge.

-The two steps are outlined in more detail in the following.
+The two steps are outlined in more detail in the following section.

 ***Step 1 – Identification of edge direction***.
 Eight edge directions could be considered.
 The directions are indexed with d=0,…,7 as